 School History

 Some years ago two Hatfield schools joined together to form Onslow St Audrey’s.
-Although we are a modern and forward-looking Business and Enterprise College, our name and school badge reflect a history that stretches back 1500 years.
+Although we are a modern and forward-looking school, our name and school badge reflect a history that stretches back 1500 years.

 Audrey is a name that has evolved in pronunciation and spelling over a period of a thousand years.
 It began as Etheldreda, an Anglo-Saxon name, then became Theldreda, Aldreda, Aldrey and finally Audrey.
 Princess Etheldreda was born in 632AD, the daughter of an Anglo-Saxon King of East Anglia (now Norfolk, Suffolk, Cambridgeshire).
 She married Prince Tondbert, and as a wedding gift was given the city of Ely.